What is gangrene?

 - The need for reconstructive surgery

-Severe cases of gangrene may lead to organ failure and even death.
+Severe cases of gangrene may lead to infection that spreads throughout the body, organ failure, and even death.

 What can I do to prevent gangrene?